briansan/node/master/usage/assigning-ip-addresses-topology.md

 EOF
    ```

-   We should now have 2 enabled IP pools, which we can see when running `calicoctl get ippool -o wide`:
+   We should now have two enabled IP pools, which we can see when running `calicoctl get ippool -o wide`:

    ```
    NAME                  CIDR             NAT    IPIPMODE   DISABLED   SELECTOR